DarwinAwardWinner/resume/README.md

 viewing.
 You can see the result here: https://darwinawardwinner.github.io/resume/ryan_thompson_resume.pdf

-Lastly, there is a manually-prepared plain text version here: https://raw.githubusercontent.com/DarwinAwardWinner/resume/master/ryan_thompson_resume.txt
+There is also a manually-prepared plain text version here: https://raw.githubusercontent.com/DarwinAwardWinner/resume/master/ryan_thompson_resume.txt

 If you want to use this as a template for your own résumé, you'll need